solkim-83/tp/docs/DeveloperGuide.md

 users who have no save file as first time users and show the introduction window nonetheless.

 ### Sort contacts feature
-The sort contacts feature is facilitated by `RemindersImpl` that stores reminder entries and their details in Athena.
+The sort contacts feature is facilitated by `Addressbook` that stores reminder entries and their details in Athena.

 Additionally, it executes the sorting operation based on 3 sorting patterns:
 * `sort -c 1` - Sorts the contacts based on the name of the contacts in alphabetical order.